godotengine/godot-docs/tutorials/rendering/jitter_stutter.rst

 tearing).

 There is no workaround for driver or compositor stuttering, other than reporting it as an issue to the driver or compositor developers.
+Stutter may be more present when playing in windowed mode as opposed to fullscreen, even with compositing disabled.

 `Feral GameMode <https://github.com/FeralInteractive/gamemode>`__ can be used to automatically apply optimizations (such as forcing the GPU performance profile)